borglab/gtsam.org/get_started.md

     <div>
       <div class="section-kicker">C++ and custom builds</div>
       <h2 id="cpp-title">Build the tagged source release</h2>
       <p>Use the 4.3.0 tag for a reproducible build.
-GTSAM now requires C++17 and CMake 3.16 or newer.</p>
+Install Git, a C++17 toolchain, and CMake 3.16 or newer first.
+This recipe disables the optional Boost features and installs to a user-writable prefix.</p>
     </div>
   </div>
   <div class="build-layout">